ioncodes/idacode/README.md

 * **Speed**: Quickly create and execute scripts.
 * **Debugging**: Attach a Python debugger at any time.
 * **Compatibility**: IDACode does not require you to modify your scripts in a specific way.
 All scripts can be executed from within IDA without changes.
 * **Modularity**: IDACode does not make extensive use of safe wrappers for thread synchronization, this allows you to import any module from any path at any given time.
 Instead IDACode synchronizes the script execution thread with IDAs main thread to avoid performance and unexpected issues.
+* **Syncing**: As IDACode uses `debugpy` for communication, it syncs the output window naturally with VS Code's output panel.

 IDACode supports both Python 2 and Python 3!